jacobsteves/Eve/README.md

-# GoEdit
+# Eve
-A web application allowing users to edit code on their website directly through their site.
+Eve is a web application allowing users to edit code on their website directly through their site.
+[Adam](http://jacobsteves.ca) is a desktop version of Eve.

 ## Get Started
 ### Frontend